 The disability examiner is able to tell you whether a decision is pending or complete, but the examiner cannot tell you whether the application was approved or denied.

 A disability examiner may also be able to assist you with expediting the review process.
 However, it is important to understand that applications can only be expedited in special circumstances.
-A knowledgeable Louisiana SSD attorney can help you better understand how to have the application process expedited.
+A knowledgeable Louisiana SSDI attorney can help you better understand how to have the application process expedited.

-STATUS UPDATES AFTER THE INITIAL APPLICATION BUT PRIOR TO THE ALJ HEARING
+APPLICATION STATUS UPDATES AFTER THE INITIAL APPLICATION BUT PRIOR TO THE ALJ HEARING

 Application status updates following the initial application (or a reconsideration) can be obtained by contacting the Office of Disability Adjudication and Review (ODAR) disability examiner.
 However, the disability examiner can only tell you whether the case is scheduled, ready to schedule or currently being processed.
 They do not make a decision on the case and cannot tell you whether the case is approved or not.

-UPDATES FOLLOWING THE ALJ HEARING
+APPLICATION STATUS UPDATES FOLLOWING THE ALJ HEARING

 Once your hearing is held, again the ODAR disability examiner can help best.
 Again, however, they usually do not tell you if you were approved or denied, but only if the case was decided, still being decided, or further information is needed.